plasma-sds/bes-inference/README.md

 ```
 mlflow ui --port 6006
 ```
 in a command prompt.
 Before running the command navigate to the directory in which everything should be stored.
 Any other port can also be used.
-Then go and change the following in the inputDictionary.json;
+Then go and change the following in the _inputDict.py_ ;

 1. One then needs to change the _tracking_uri_="http://127.0.0.1:6006" variable.
 2. One then needs to change the _mlflow_dir_="your directory" variable.